 A bit about Victoria

 It was a courageous decision for Victoria to train as a massage therapist because of the need to work so closely one-on-one with clients.
 With autism, Victoria must work harder to “read” people and establish good therapeutic relationships with clients.
-At times it can still be a challenge and occasionally clients will believe she’s being dismissive, or not listening.
-Which is why Victoria and Rachel decided to make it clear to clients and potential clients that Victoria’s quirks are part of who she is.
+At times it can still be a challenge and occasionally clients will believe they are being dismissive, or not listening.
+Which is why Victoria and Rachel decided to make it clear to clients and potential clients that Victoria’s quirks are part of who they are.

 Posted: Tuesday 15 June 2021